In our modern world, the ability to heal chronic pain, soothe injuries post-surgery, and accelerate wound healing has thankfully never been easier.

 It’s used for oral health too.
 Dentists use red light therapy for various oral health procedures, including reducing inflammation and pain after surgeries and for treating conditions like mouth ulcers.

-In 2023, red light therapy doesn’t require a visit to a doctor’s surgery, as it can be delivered through handheld devices like our Move+ Pro.
+In 2023, red light therapy doesn’t require a visit to a doctor’s surgery, as it can be delivered through handheld devices at home.

 Why RLT is a Popular Form of PBM Therapy